 This equipment is no longer in operation.
-It was shut down several years ago when USS purchased the old Double Eagle Facility in Dearborn on Miller Road to perform electrogalvanizing.
+It was shut down several years ago when USS purchased the old Double Eagle Facility in Dearborn (DESCO) on Miller Road to perform electrogalvanizing.
+See attached email.
+The Dearborn facility was temporarily idled in November 2019.